adelinbojan96/SnakeFlutterGame/README.md

 # Flutter Snake Game
-Welcome to Flutter Snake Game!
-This is a modern twist on the classic snake game, built using Flutter.
-Customize your game experience by adjusting the snake speed, colors, and choosing between unique game modes, including a challenging bomber mode with obstacles.
-Enjoy smooth gameplay and responsive controls in a visually engaging interface.
+Flutter Snake Game is a customized snake game which has three main game modes.
+The user can choose the speed of the snake, the color, choose another gamemode, enjoying smooth gameplay and responsive controls in a visually engaging interface.

 # Game Features
 Classic Mode: Enjoy the traditional snake game experience with boundaries that will end the game if hit.
 Free Snake Mode: No boundaries!
 The snake wraps around the edges of the screen, allowing you to play endlessly.
 Bomber Mode: A strategic twist where bombs appear on the screen.
 Avoid them or risk ending the game!

 # Customization Options
 Snake Speed: Adjust the game difficulty by controlling the snake's speed.
 Snake and Food Colors: Personalize your game experience with customizable snake and food colors.

 # How to Play
 Controls: Tap the on-screen buttons to navigate the snake up, down, left, or right.
 Objective: Eat the food to grow your snake and increase your score.